manulera/ShareYourCloning/readme.md

 ### Backend

+The code of the backend is here: [https://github.com/manulera/ShareYourCloning_backend](https://github.com/manulera/ShareYourCloning_backend)

 The backend is a web API built with python flask.
-For information on what it does, and how to install it and what it does see [this](./src/backend/readme.md).
+For information on what it does, and how to install it and what it does see [this](https://github.com/manulera/ShareYourCloning_backend).

 ### Frontend

+The code of the frontend is here: [https://github.com/manulera/ShareYourCloning_frontend](https://github.com/manulera/ShareYourCloning_frontend)

 The frontend application is built with react, and it is the "family tree builder" that you will see in your browser.
-For more info on what it does and how to install it see [this](./src/frontend/readme.md)
+For more info on what it does and how to install it see [this](https://github.com/manulera/ShareYourCloning_frontend)

 ## Getting started

-You should install and start both the [backend](./src/backend/readme.md) and the [backend](./src/frontend/readme.md).
-Follow the indications and get them running.
+You should install and start both the [backend](./src/backend/readme.md) and the [frontend](https://github.com/manulera/ShareYourCloning_frontend).
+Follow the indications of the repo and start both development servers.
 Now in your browser you can go to the url of the frontend development server (by default [http://localhost:3000](http://localhost:3000).

 In the browser, you should see something like this: